 Shoe Fit and Comfort Considerations

-Finding the right fit is just as important as choosing the right type of shoe.
+Finding the right fit is just as important as choosing the correct type of shoe.
 A poorly fitting shoe can worsen plantar fasciitis, even if it offers arch support and cushioning.
 Several factors contribute to overall comfort and can help prevent further foot pain.

 Factors include: